justinesolano/sei-project-one/README.md

  }
 ```

-Most of the obstacles were set up and moving by day 5 at which point I felt more comfortable coding.
-Before the project, I was very stressed about having to write JavaScript and do the project because it all seemed very complicated and beyond my skills at the time.
-However, it was during day 4/5 that I took an hour to review the code to see whether I knew what was going on and it was then when I miraculously began to understand more about JavaScript basics.
+Most of the obstacles were set up and moving by day 5 at which point I felt more comfortable coding.During day 4/5, I took an hour to review the code to see whether I knew what was going on and it was then when I began to understand more about JavaScript basics and I felt more excited with what I had learnt.
 I reached my MVP by day 6.

 During day 7, I decided to add some extra hurdles to the game.
 I added trees to the first empty road in the grid to block the player's way and make the game harder.
 I also added trees to the top row beside the Prancing Pony Inn to make the game look nicer.
 I created a function for all the trees and each arrow movement:
 ```javascript